 Valerian root, along with the flowers of the plant, is one of the more flavor-rich alternatives to CBD, offering a unique aroma and taste.
 However, it is essential to note that higher doses of valerian root can cause dizziness or headaches in some people – so be sure to consult with your healthcare provider before adding this supplement to your routine.

 Chamomile is a classic herbal remedy known for its calming and soothing properties.
 The dried flowers of the chamomile plant are commonly used as a tea or poultice to help with a wide array of conditions, from skin rashes to gastrointestinal issues.

 Chamomile also has powerful anti-inflammatory properties, making it the perfect choice for those looking to reduce pain and swelling associated with arthritis or other conditions.
-Additionally, its calming effects can help promote better sleep quality and reduce stress levels.
+Its calming effects can also help promote better sleep quality and reduce stress levels.

 The only downside of chamomile is its taste – while some appreciate the bitter flavor, it can be off-putting for those with a more sensitive palate.

-Lavender oil is derived from the flowers of the lavender plant, which is native to the Mediterranean.
-Currently, it is known as one of the most popular essential oils on the market, thanks to its calming and soothing aroma.
+Lavender oil is derived from the flowers of the lavender plant native to the Mediterranean.
+Thanks to its calming and soothing aroma, it is known as one of the most popular essential oils on the market.

 Although there isn’t much evidence to support the efficacy of lavender oil as an alternative to CBD, its calming effects can help reduce stress and anxiety while promoting better sleep quality.
 Furthermore, it has some anti-inflammatory properties that may make it beneficial for those with skin conditions such as eczema or psoriasis.